So, then which one’s better for your business so you don’t make any costly mistakes?

-Facebook Ads offers audience targeting based on all of the above, but its significant advantage is its access to diverse data.
-Just think of all the information on demographic interests and behaviours which get collected from their database of 2.27 billion users.
+Facebook Ads offers audience targeting based on the above, but its significant advantage is its access to diverse data.
+Just think of all the information on demographic interests and behaviors collected from their database of 2.27 billion users.

-There’s a Facebook group, page, hashtag or post related to practically every topic under the sun.
-These are invaluable to businesses which address issues and interests in a niche area.
+A Facebook group, page, hashtag, or post is related to practically every topic.
+These are invaluable to businesses that address issues and interests in a niche area.

 For example.
-Are you targeting teenage musicians who live in Australia’s East Coast, are on a low income and studying at university?
-Or, are you targeting vegan parents, who are in lucrative jobs and live in Eastern Europe?
+Are you targeting teenage musicians who live on Australia’s East Coast, are on a low income, and studying at university?
+Or are you targeting vegan parents in lucrative jobs residing in Eastern Europe?

-The intelligent platform also offers a useful tool called Lookalike Audiences, which and Custom Audience allows you to advertise to people similar to your existing audience.
-Facebook uses your audience’s existing data to match you to same followers and customers, potentially creating new audiences.
+The intelligent platform also offers a helpful tool called Lookalike Audiences, which and Custom Audience allows you to advertise to people similar to your existing audience.
+Facebook uses your audience’s current data to match you to the same followers and customers, potentially creating new audiences.

 Without a doubt, it’s the preferred solution for advertising to a specific or niche audience.